picowso/BCE/readme.md

 # Briwats Chess Engine

-BriwatsCE is a UCI chess engine rated at 2014 ELO, the rating was determined by using cutechess to play BriwatsCE against multiple version of [Stash chess engine](https://www.chessprogramming.org/Stash).

-It uses 0x88 board representation and can either use MTD(f) or normal AlphaBetaWithMemory (aka alpha beta with transposition table) for the search, i implemented chess from scratch which was a pain to implement!
+BriwatsCE is a UCI NNUE chess engine, it uses a 0x88 board representation and can either use MTD(f) or normal MiniMax with alpha beta (and TT!) for the search, i implemented chess from scratch which was a real pain to implement!

-Currently as of version 0.1 the NNUE is trained but not currently plugged to the engine, so playing against this version is playing against a hand-made evaluation function instead of a NNUE one! i'll probably re-train the MLP to consider multiple other features too (which side to play, current ply...)
+The NNUE is trained on the engine's self-play, it's still not stable and can produce catastrophic or random moves in some uncommon moves since it's only trained on ~30 Million games, this number (30M) should increase in future releases!

 ## How to play: